elastic/azure-marketplace/README.md

 ## Parameters

-The ARM template accepts a _lot_ of parameters, although many of them are optional and only used in conjunction with other parameters.
+The ARM template accepts a _lot_ of parameters, but don't fear!
+Most of them are **optional** and only used in conjunction with other parameters.
+Where a parameter value is not explicitly provided, it will take the default value defined in the template.

 <table>
   <tr><th>Parameter</td><th>Type</th><th>Description</th><th>Default Value</th></tr>